shaheen-rafiq/obstacle-avoiding-robot/README.md

-# obstacle-avoiding-robot
+# bluetooth-controlled-robot
-This robot can sense obstacles and change direction hence dodging them.
+This robot moves forward, backward, left or right, according to the command you give it.